0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 I'll swallow whole your sour wine
 ```

+- Recounting the events

 ```ad-quote
 title: **revisited** 2:1:21
 That sickle cell that says you're mine
 ```

+- Going back to wetdream
+- Going back to the debate whether or not

 ```ad-quote
 title: **revisited** 2:1:23
 The choice is yours to live with it
 ```

+-

 ```ad-quote
 title: **revisited** 2:1:24-25